-Because the influence if colonial strategies is not unidirectional, the resulting societal divides and identities end up being self-reinforcing.
+Because the influence of colonial strategies is not unidirectional, the resulting societal divides and identities end up being self-reinforcing.
 This is reflected in differences in policy outcomes, such as affirmative action (Dobbin 1994, Skocpol 1985).
-The application of Dobbin's framework to our cases suggest that the problems associated with inequality were both perceived as different sorts of problems requiring different solutions in the two countries.
+The application of Dobbin's framework to our cases suggest that the problems associated with inequality were perceived by postcolonial political leaders in both countries as different sorts of problems requiring different solutions.
 In the cases of South Africa and Malaysia, relations between the post-colonial politically-dominant group, the state, and the British (the common colonial elite) is a core component in understanding why affirmative action policies in South Africa and Malaysia diverged so sharply given their similar historical backgrounds.